 What if there is no will?

-If a British resident dies without leaving a will, intestacy law determines how their estate is distributed and what UK inheritance tax is to be paid.
+If a British resident dies without leaving a will, intestacy law determines the distribution of their estate and what UK inheritance tax is due.
 Again, this is different in England and Wales than it is in Scotland.

 Intestacy rules in England and Wales